-We believe that a thriving local community and economy that celebrates and honors the abundance of the Osa Peninsula, home to 2.5% of the Earth’s biodiversity, is not only possible, but already in motion.
+Los Higuerones Cooperative serves to promote better economic, social, cultural, and environmental alternatives for the OSA community.
+Through our work so far, we have learned that a thriving local community and economy that celebrates and honors the abundance of the OSA Peninsula is not only possible, but is already in motion.

 We strive to reactivate local connections in a way that promotes and celebrates equity, biodiversity, and culture in the Osa.
 As a project incubator and community hub, we work through accompaniment with local producers to leverage resources in response to the most prevalent challenges facing the region.
 Through organic co-creation and strengths-based direct action, we are dedicated to fortifying community resilience and regeneration.